The Military in Spain: Modernizing Forces for the Future

 Peninsular War

-The Peninsular War (1808-1814) was a turning point in Spanish military history.
+The Peninsular War (1808-1814) represented a pivotal moment in Spanish military history.

 Spanish Civil War